stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 * how quickly gauge invariant quantities stop correlating over distance,
 * how Wilson loops behave, which is a standard diagnostic for confinement.

-From these summaries we compute two mismatch quantities.
+From these summaries we compute two mismatch quantities:

-* One measures how far the spectrum is from a reference gapped profile.
+* one measures how far the spectrum is from a reference gapped profile,
-* The other measures how far the confinement behavior is from a reference confining pattern.
+* the other measures how far the confinement behavior is from a reference confining pattern.

 We combine them into a single tension number `Tension_YM`.

-Then we consider two broad types of worlds at the effective layer.
+Then we consider two broad types of internal TU worlds at the effective layer:

-* In a world where a consistent Yang Mills theory with a mass gap exists and describes nature, and where the encoding is faithful, we should be able to follow realistic data through finer and finer approximations and see that `Tension_YM` stays within a controlled low range.
+* in a world where a consistent Yang Mills theory with a mass gap exists and describes nature, and where the encoding is faithful, we should be able to follow realistic data through finer and finer approximations and see that `Tension_YM` stays within a controlled low range;
-* In a world where no such theory exists or where it cannot keep a true gap, any faithful attempt to encode the spectra and confinement behavior will eventually produce persistent high values of `Tension_YM` along some refinement paths.
+* in a world where no such theory exists or where it cannot keep a true gap, any faithful attempt to encode the spectra and confinement behavior will eventually produce persistent high values of `Tension_YM` along some refinement paths.

 This framework does not solve the original problem.
 It does not construct Yang Mills theories and it does not claim to know whether a mass gap really exists.
 What it provides is: